Wallenberg International Fellows Program

 The internship is followed by an exchange semester at the Landegger Program in International Business Diplomacy at Georgetown University.
 Georgetown University is one of the world’s leading academic and research institutions, and the Landegger Program is part of the Walsh School of Foreign Service (SFS), a premier school of international affairs.
 The primary mission of the Landegger Program is to train students for work at the intersection of international public and private sector activities.

-Each year three highly qualified SSE students are admitted to the Wallenberg International Fellows Program, and awarded with a generous scholarship covering tuition fees, flights, housing and provides a stipend for living expenses.
+Each year up to three highly qualified SSE students are admitted to the Wallenberg International Fellows Program, and awarded with a generous scholarship covering tuition fees, flights, housing and provides a stipend for living expenses.
 The program also welcomes three students from Georgetown University to do a summer internship in Stockholm.
 More information is available at the Wallenberg International Fellows Program website.